AreaScout/oShaderToy/README.md

 ------------
 Note: The following instructions are tested on the new armsoc driver from dsd

-1. Get sources with `git clone https://github.com/AreaScout/pishadertoy.git -b oShaderToy`
+1. Get sources with `git clone https://github.com/AreaScout/oShaderToy.git`
 2. Install dependencies with `sudo apt-get install libsoil-dev`
-3. `cd pishadertoy`
+3. `cd oShaderToy`
 4. `make`

 ### Examples